ouyangca/cse15l-lab-reports/lab-report-4-week-8.md

 Yes.
 I only need to add two lines of code - every time we find a open braket or a closed bracket , check of the character right before it, if it is a backtick, then ignore the braket and continue to search for the next bracket after that.
 * **Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+It would be a more involved change, because my code right now is searching each symbol in order.
+For example, after we locate the first opening bracket, the code will continue to search for a closing bracket while ignoring all the other symbols, such as parenthesis or another opening bracket.
+I would have to add code to take into the account of escaped brakets, and that would take 1-2 lines, and then I have to add code to make sure that there is no more opening brackets after the first opening bracket we found, or else we need to update the index.
+I then have to make sure the parenthesis we found are the outer most parenthesis.

 * **Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**